-Note: This page contains information about the side effects of trolamine salicylate topical.
-Some of the dosage forms included on this document may not apply to the brand name Aspercreme.
+Note: This document contains side effect information about trolamine salicylate topical.
+Some dosage forms listed on this page may not apply to the brand name Aspercreme.

 In general, trolamine salicylate topical (the active ingredient contained in Aspercreme) has been safe to use.
 If applied over a large area, salicylate type side effects (e.g., tinnitus, nausea, and/or vomiting) could potentially occur.[Ref]